YSaedi/Laos_Cascading_HydropowerPlants/docs/source/index.rst

 Cascading Hydropower Plants in OSeMOSYS
 ==============================================================

-This documentation represents modelling cascading hydropower plants using storage equations in `OSeMOSYS <https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src/>`_ , which is part of energy modelling with a representation of the cascading hydro facilities in Lao PDR.
-In the following sections, required information to build this model is provided based on the available storage code in OSeMOSYS.
+This documentation represents modelling cascading hydropower plants using OSeMOSYS, which is part of energy modelling with a representation of the cascading hydro facilities in Lao PDR.
+It is woth mentIn the following sections, required information to build this model is provided based on the available storage code in OSeMOSYS.

-    Note: OSeMOSYS_2017_11_08 includes storage equations that are essential to make relationships inside the cascading hydropower plant modelling.
+    Note: `OSeMOSYS_2017_11_08 <https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src/>`_ includes storage equations that are essential to make relationships inside the cascading hydropower plant modelling.

 RES of Cascading Hydropower Plants